 This is a comprehensive hands-on course designed to provide the student with the tools and knowledge necessary to succeed as a professional fishing guide.

 Specific Learning Outcomes:

-By learning how to guide on these rivers, you will gain the experience and confidence needed to be a well-rounded fishing guide.
-During our fly fishing guide school instructions we will focus on safety, reading water, driving techniques, rowing and on-river equipment repairs.
+By learning to guide on these rivers, you will gain the experience and confidence needed to be a well-rounded fishing guide.
+During our fly fishing guide school instructions, we will focus on safety, reading water, driving techniques, rowing, and on-river equipment repairs.

 III.
 Format and Procedures:

-Classwork will take place at MHFA home base in Hamilton, Montana.
-This is an eight day course with time spent in the classroom and on the water in order to show competency.
+Classwork will take place at MHFA's home base in Hamilton, Montana.
+Lodging will be at local motels and meals are provided at local restaurants.
+This is an eight-day course with time spent in the classroom and on the water in order to show competency.